jphaugla/awsDB2ToAuroraPostgres/README.md

 * Use these parameters for the source ![source parameters](README_PHOTOS/SourceDatabase.jpg)
 * THe specific PostgreSQL endpoints, KinesisEndpoints and TargetKinesis roles are output in the cloudformation

-### Create a IBM to Aurora Task [DMS Migration Task](https://dms-immersionday.workshop.aws/en/sqlserver-aurora-postgres/data-migration/migration-task/migration-task.html)
+### Create IBM to Aurora Task
+Similar to this create [DMS Migration Task](https://dms-immersionday.workshop.aws/en/sqlserver-aurora-postgres/data-migration/migration-task/migration-task.html)
 If the parameter "CreateDMSComponents" in the initial Cloudformation template was set to true, the Task will already be created.
 Just start it.

 * add a selection rule where schema name is like "DB2INS%"